Avatar (franchise): Books

+The Making of Avatar: Avatar, Avatar: The Way of Water, Avatar: Fire and Ash is a book that explores the production of all three films.
+The book was released on December 19, 2025, by DK Books.

+Avatar: Fire and Ash: The Visual Dictionary is a visual guide that showcases characters, vehicles, weapons, locations, and more from the movie, as well as many stunning exclusive details.
+This book was released on December 19, 2025, by DK Books.

 Comic books

 In October 2015, Dark Horse Comics signed a 10-year partnership to publish Avatar comics.

 On May 6, 2017, Dark Horse Comics published a Free Comic Book Day one-shot entitled FCBD 2017: James Cameron's Avatar / Briggs Land, which included a short story set in the world of Avatar entitled "Brothers".

 From January to August 2019, Dark Horse published a six-issue miniseries called Avatar: Tsu'tey's Path.

 Tsu'tey's Path was collected in trade paperback format on November 27, 2019, with "Brothers" included as supplementary material.